DaeTaChulDong/Mobility-Aware_Computation_Offloading_in_Vehicular_Networks_using_Transformer_and_DRL/README.md

 **Cumulative Reward Analysis:**

-1. **Scenario A (Gray):** Lowest score.
-Without prediction, the agent aggressively attempts offloading at the edge of coverage, leading to frequent penalties (-100).
-2. **Scenario B (Blue):** Medium score.
-LSTM predicts reasonably well but struggles with complex turns, leading to lower precision bonuses.
-3. **Scenario C (Red):** Highest score.
-The Transformer accurately predicts disconnection risks and location precision, maximizing the cumulative reward.
+We evaluated the cumulative reward over time using a Rule-Based Agent with a Precision Bonus to verify the impact of prediction quality.Scenario A (No Prediction):Trend: Rapid downward spiral.Reason: Without prediction, the agent frequently initiated tasks near the edge of communication range ($>290m$), leading to connection failures and heavy penalties (-100).Scenario B (LSTM):Trend: Moderate upward slope.Reason: While it avoided obvious failures, the higher prediction error (approx. 5~10m) resulted in lower "Precision Bonuses," limiting the total score.Scenario C (Transformer):Trend: Steepest upward slope and highest final score.Reason: The model's high precision ($<1m$ error) maximized the Precision Bonus (+50).
+Furthermore, the Feature Fusion mechanism allowed the agent to understand the "context" of mobility (e.g., upcoming turns), ensuring stable connections.
 <img width="1024" height="532" alt="good" src="https://github.com/user-attachments/assets/96411624-b8a0-4883-b356-d3883cb2b271" />